cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 You can check if this process is done by typing
 > $ squeue -n yourprojectnameCrabTeste

 in the terminal.
 Once it is done, all of the subdirectories in `/fefs/aswg/workspace/yourname/yourprojectname/CrabTeste/DL1/` will be filled with files of the type `dl1_[...]_LST1_MAGIC1_MAGIC2_runXXXXXX.h5` for the MCs and `dl1_MX.RunXXXXXX.0XX.h5` for the MAGIC runs.
-The next step of the conversion of DL0 to DL1 is to split the DL1 MC proton sample into "train" and "test" datasets (these will be used later in the Random Forest event classification), and to merge all the MAGIC data files such that in the end we have only one datafile per night.
+The next step of the conversion of DL0 to DL1 is to split the DL1 MC proton sample into "train" and "test" datasets (these will be used later in the Random Forest event classification and to do some diagnostic plots), and to merge all the MAGIC data files such that in the end we have only one datafile per night.
 To do so, we run the following script:

 > $ python merging_runs_and_spliting_training_samples.py